tntmod54321/googlemapsuidisable/README.md

 2. Paste it into ublock origin -> options -> Filter Lists -> Custom -> Import
 3. And finally click Save changes in the upper right hand corner

-To disable it just uncheck the box
+To disable it just uncheck the box under Filter Lists -> Custom -> Google Maps UI Disable